 How to dispose of medicines at home

-In cases where no authorized collection location is nearby, or a “take-back day” is still months away, you can also safely dispose of unused and expired medications at home.
+In cases where no authorized collection location is nearby, or a “take-back day” is still months away, you can safely dispose of some unused and expired medications at home.

 Most medications can be sealed in a container with something unpalatable — such as used cat litter, sawdust or old coffee grounds — and discarded in the regular household trash.

 But some prescriptions, such as high-dose pain relievers, should be flushed down the toilet to prevent drug abuse or accidental ingestion by children.
 Disposing of other types of medicines (such as birth control pills, antibiotics, or mood-altering chemicals) by flushing them is not advised, as traces of pharmaceuticals have been found in both water supplies and wildlife.

 Prescriptions should also never be given to anyone else.